viiviilxx/TextClassification/README.md

 # CNN for Sentence Classification
 Implementation of [Convolutional Neural Networks for Sentence Classification](https://www.aclweb.org/anthology/D14-1181/) using PyTorch.
-And using [Bidirectional Encoder Representations from Transformers](https://arxiv.org/abs/1810.04805) instead of word2vec for embedding word.
+And using [Bidirectional Encoder Representations from Transformers](https://arxiv.org/abs/1810.04805) instead of word2vec for embedding words.

 > Yoon Kim, Convolutional Neural Networks for Sentence Classification.
 In Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing (EMNLP), pp. 1746 - 1751, 2014.